-Natural Hazard Probability of Se verity of Impact to OVERALL Potential Locations /Extent in Town Categories Occurrence in RISK (Present and Future) with Technological, Human Hazard Categories 2 Possible 2 Significant3 Critical4 Catastrophic 1 Limited 2 Significant Economic 1 Limited 2 Significant 3 Critical 1.0 -16.0 Local stores and eateries along Main Street, the Farmer's Market, farms, Foothills Restaurant, Market Basket increase the risk of exposure to and transfer of food-borne illness, causing potential public health concerns.
-See also sites listed in APPENDIX A. The Town's local Point of Dispensing (POD) is located at the Hopkinton High School.
+Natural Hazard Probability of Se verity of Impact to OVERALL Potential Locations /Extent in Town Categories with Technological, Human Hazard Categories Occurrence in 10 Years Human Injury 1 Limited 2 Significant 3 Critical 4 Catastrophic Essential Services or Infrastructure 1 Limited 2 Significant Property Damage or Economic 1 Limited 2 Significant 3 Critical RISK 1.0 -16.0 (Present and Future) Local stores and eateries along Main Street, the Farmer's Market, farms, Foothills Restaurant, Market Basket increase the risk of exposure to and transfer of food-borne illness , causing potential public health concerns.
+See also sites listed in APPENDIX A .
+The Town's local Point of Dispensing (POD) is located at the Hopkinton High School.
 The many forests, conservation areas, agriculture, wooded areas, and ponds can host ticks (Lyme, Anaplasmosis, Leptospirosis) and mosquitos (Arboviral) can host many bacteria (West Nile, EEE, Equine Infectious Anemia, etc) which carry diseases.
 The Mink Hills, conservation lands, Sunapee Kearsarge Ragged Greenway Trail, Mount Kearsarge, Warner River which attract people can also enable transmission.
 Waters and beaches susceptible to high bacteria counts in the summer include Silver Lake.
 Silver Lake Pond beach and Pleasant Lake are the most likely locations to be influenced by swimming water quality.
 Cyanobacteria is a less likely summer occurrence than e. coli.
 Air Quality Entire Town.
 Air quality is generally good but can be influenced from wildfires in Canada and in the mid-west.
 Vulnerable populations include the youngest and elderly.
 I-89 vehicular traffic contributes to local air quality decline.
-Regionally, Wheelabrator in Penacook and the Merrimack Power Station are considered the largest source of local air pollution, as is vehicular traffic of I-93 and other highways.
+Regionally, Wheelabrator in Penacook and the Merrimack Power Station are considered the largest source of local air pollution , as is vehicular traffic of I-93 and other highways.
 Drinking & Surface Water Quality Aquifers and surface water.
 Water is treated for municipal Warner Village Water District customers but most residents obtain their water from private wells or community water systems (25+ users).
 A large aquifer runs underneath the Warner Rive and I-89 and is now better protected by a new Groundwater Protection Ordinance.
 Infectious Diseases Most susceptible transfer sites: Schools/daycares, health clinics, eating establishments, populated areas, large employers, senior apartments, stores and public assembly venues (see Appendix A), Arboviral Diseases Entire Town.
 The Town is completely forested except for the I-89 and Nh 103 corridors.
 The Town has many intermittent brooks, streams, and wetlands.
 Mosquitos have countless locations to breed.